 While trauma-focused therapies have large effects on reducing PTSD symptoms, these effects are most clearly seen after the first month of treatment and symptoms can worsen in the initial weeks.
-With the TM technique, effects for many people are experienced almost immediately (see Appendix 1, Veteran Experiences with TM).
-Research reviewed above has shown that TM practice produces clinically meaningful reductions in PTSD at 10 days105 and two weeks.
-Nidich (see Figure 12) found that reduction in PTSD, as measured by the PCL-M, occurred more quickly than with PE.37
+With TM, effects for many people are experienced almost immediately (see Appendix 1, Veteran Experiences with TM).
+Research reviewed above has shown that TM produces clinically meaningful reductions in PTSD at 10 days105 and two weeks.108 Nidich (see Figure 12) found that reduction in PTSD as measured by the PCL-M occurred more quickly than with PE.37 drowsiness, dry mouth, headache, loss of appetite, nausea, nervousness, sleep disturbance, and tremors.135 Trauma-focused therapies can increase symptoms in early stages of therapy, which makes these treatments unacceptable to some people.
+TM, in extensive research, has been found not to have negative side effects.
+As noted earlier, no adverse events were reported in an efficacy review of 20 randomized controlled trials that included 397 experimentally treated subjects,22 and no safety concerns were raised in a report examining 813 studies of meditation practices for health, including the TM technique.23 Importantly, the NIH-sponsored clinical trials conducted using TM did not find any adverse effects from TM practice.24